tinitiate/python-assignments/POS_BillingAndProcessing/Billing/readme.md

+# Point of Sale Data Processing Project

+## Development of batch data processing application
+* The data for products lookup is in `masterdata\products.csv`
+*
 1. Create a BillGenerator.py script
     Generate a JSON with the following structure
         - ProdID should be between 1 and 25